JRKaran7/1000130-KARAN_AMOL_RAJANKAR/README.md

 Keeping this in mind, I generated a base problem statement with statistics, that helped me work on my project.
 I had first thought of detecting only fainting, but then I decided to even detect sitting and standing so that the accuracy of detecting fainting increases.
 After researching about pose detection, I went through the concept of combining advanced computer vision techniques with photoplethysmography (ppg).
 This made me think about combining heart rate detection with faint detection so that the affected individual's vitals can also be recorded. <br>

 #### 2. Defining:-
-• Required Python Computer Vision, Mediapipe, SciPY, and WhatsApp message coding experience.
+• Required Python Computer Vision, Mediapipe, and WhatsApp message coding experience.
 I learnt about it through many YouTube videos and websites like GeeksForGeeks, Java Tutorials, etc. <br>
 • Used websites like vector images and Shutterstock to download different sitting, standing, and fainting videos.
 Added 10 videos for each pose to increase accuracy. <br>
 • Asked ChatGPT to provide the different landmarks of the body to detect three different poses. <br>
-• Finally, understood the use of pywhatkit and scipy.signal for the code to send the WhatsApp message to the provided number and record the heartbeat respectively.
+• Finally, understood the use of pywhatkit and advanced computer vision techniques for the code to send the WhatsApp message to the provided number and record the heartbeat respectively.
 This will be the final output of the code. <br>

 #### 3. Designing:
 • Began designing the faint detection.
 It is a working detection system that checks three different poses.
 If fainting is detected, then it sends a WhatsApp message to the given number saying that fainting has been detected along with the last recorded heartbeat. <br>